-Role of Lycotenforte tablet in preventing cardiovascular disorders
+Role of lycoten capsules in preventing cardiovascular disorders

-Heart disease is the leading cause of death.
-It is estimated that one in three people will eventually die from this disease.
-While several factors, such as high cholesterol levels, hypertension, cigarette smoking, and diabetes, are believed to promote atherosclerosis, a growing body of evidence suggests a critical step in its development is the oxidation of low-density lipoprotein (LDL) within the arterial wall.
-This theory is supported by several epidemiological studies which link in low intakes of dietary antioxidants to an increased frequency of heart disease.
-Additionally, an inverse relationship between heart disease and plasma antioxidant levels has been reported.
+Heart disease is the leading cause of death .
+It is estimated that one in three person will eventually die from this disease.
+While several factors, such as high cholesterol levels, hypertension, cigarette smoking, and diabetes, are believed

-Antioxidants in lycotenforte have been shown to prevent LDL oxidation in vitro and retard the progression of atherosclerosis in animal models.
+Antioxidants in LYCOTEN have been shown to prevent LDL oxidation in vitro and retard the progression of atherosclerosis in animal models.
 Several human studies found supplemental vitamin E increased vitamin E levels in LDL, increased the resistance of LDL oxidation, and decreased the rate of LDL oxidation.
 It has been estimated that dietary increases in antioxidant vitamins may reduce the risk of heart disease by 20-30%.

-Role of Lycotenforte tablet in preventing cancer
+Role of lycoten capsules in preventing cancer

 Cancer is the second leading cause of death all over the world.
 It is estimated that diet may account for as much as 35% of all human cancers.
 Epidemiological evidence consistently relates low antioxidant intake or low blood levels of antioxidants with increased cancer risk.
-In fact, low dietary intake of fruits and vegetables doubles the risk of most types of cancers.
+In fact, low dietary intake of fruits and vegetables doubles the risk of most types of cancers.(Natural Antioxidants in Human Health and Disease, San Diego 1994)

 Oxidants are capable of stimulating cell division, which is a critical factor in mutagenesis.
 When a cell with a damaged DNA strand divides, cell metabolism and duplication becomes deranged.

 Thus, a mutation can arise which in turn is an important factor in carcinogenesis.
 It is believed that antioxidants exert their protective effect by decreasing oxidative damage to DNA and by decreasing abnormal increases in cell division.
 Both cigarette smoking and chronic inflammation-two of the major causes of cancer-have strong free radical components in their mechanisms of action.
 Some research has indicated that people who smoke tend to have lower antioxidant levels than nonsmokers and are at an increased risk for both cancer and cardiovascular disease.
-Well over 100 studies have reported that reduction in cancer risk is associated with a diet high in vitamin C in lycotenforte tablets.
+Well over 100 studies have reported that reduction in cancer risk is associated with a diet high in vitamin C in LYCOTEN.(Epidemiologic Studies. ch 6, p 157-197.)
 As mentioned earlier, the amount of fruits and vegetables included in the diet appears to have a significant impact on cancer risk.
-Although antioxidant activity in lycotenforte is believed to be responsible for much of the protection against tumor genesis, additional anticancer activities have been observed from several plant-derived substances.
+Although antioxidant activity in LYCOTEN is believed to be responsible for much of the protection against tumorgenesis, additional anticancer activities have been observed from several plant-derived substances.
 Sulfur containing phytochemicals, such as the allyl sulfides found in the allium family (garlic, onions, and leeks), and isothyocyanates and sulphoraphane (cabbage, broccoli, and cauliflower) have been shown to inhibit various steps in tumor development in animal and in vitro studies.
-Indoles, also found in cruciferous vegetables, and terpenes, natural constituents of citrus oils, may also be protective.
+Indoles, also found in cruciferous vegetables, and terpenes, natural constituents of citrus oils, may also be protective.(Milner, J.A., Reducing the Risk of Cancer. ch 3, p 39-70.)

-Role of Lycotenforte tablet in preventing pulmonary disorders
+Role of lycoten capsules in preventing pulmonary disorders